Relation between Wigner energy and proton-neutron pairing: Conclusions

-We have demonstrated that a model based on single particle levels in a deformed potential, isospin conserving isovector pairing, and a schematic "symmetry" interaction proportional to $\vec T^2$ reproduces the term linear in $|N-Z|$ (Wigner energy) in the nuclear binding energy.
-The pairing correlations are treated exactly, not in mean field approximation, by numerical diagonalization in a space of seven single particle levels.
-The model does not introduce new parameters as compared to standard mean field approaches: The pairing strength is fixed by the even-even to odd-odd mass difference, and the strength of the symmetry interaction is determined by the symmetry energy.
-The shell structure causes strong fluctuations of the Wigner energy which are fairly well described by the model.
-The remaining deviations can be attributed to inaccuracies of the single particle energies.
-The results seem to provide no evidence for the presence of isoscalar proton-neutron pair correlations, in contrast with claims in Refs. \citep{SW01a,SW01b}.
-Our results suggest that a combination of an isorotational invariant effective interaction in the particle-hole channel with isovector pairing interaction will give the Wigner energy, provided the pairing correlations are treated beyond the mean field approximation and isospin is conserved.
+We have demonstrated that a model based on single particle levels in a deformed potential, isospin conserving isovector monopole pairing, and a schematic \textquotedblleft symmetry\textquotedblright interaction proportional to $\vec T^2$ reproduces the term linear in $|N-Z|$ in the nuclear binding energy.
+The pairing correlations were treated exactly by numerical diagonalization in a space of seven single particle levels, which ensured that isospin was conserved.
+Isospin invariance requires the coupling constants of the proton-proton, proton-neutron, and neutron-neutron interaction to be equal.

+The Wigner term appears as a result of breaking isospin invariance on the mean field level.
+The deformation in isospace gives rise to an isorotational band with energies $\propto T(T+1)$.
+The deformation is caused by the isovector pair field and the differences between the proton and neutron nuclear potentials to about equal parts.

+The model does not introduce new parameters as compared to standard mean field approaches.
+The two model parameters are the pairing strength, which is fixed by the even-even to odd-odd mass difference, and the strength of the symmetry interaction, which is determined by the energy difference between the lowest $T=0$ and $T=1$ states in odd-odd $N=Z$ nuclei.
+Using this approach it is possible to get roughly the correct order ($T=0$ below $T=1$ for $A<40$ and $T=1$ below $T=0$ for $A>40$).

+Merging the symmetry term and the Wigner term of the binding energy into one expression of the form \mbox{$T(T+X)/2\theta$}, the values of $X$ are found to scatter around 1.
+The limit $X=1$ corresponds to a regular isorotational band, which emerges if isospin is strongly broken by the pair field.
+Because the realistic pair field has only moderate strength the bunching of the single particle levels, resulting from shell structure, causes strong fluctuations of the Wigner energy which are fairly well described by the model.
+The remaining deviations can be attributed to inaccuracies of the calculated single particle energies.

+A combination of an isorotational invariant effective interaction in the particle-hole channel with isovector pairing interaction is capable of reproducing the Wigner energy, provided the pairing correlations are treated beyond the mean field approximation and isospin is conserved.
 How to accomplish this for the present standard mean field approaches remains to be studied.
-In a future study we will address this question by comparing our results with approximations as e. g. isospin projected mean field solutions.
+In a future study we will address this question by comparing our results with approximations as e.g. isospin projected mean field solutions.